int

 Michigan

 In Michigan, there are seventeen Indian and three private casinos in Detroit.
-As we mentioned in the first part of the article, the law does not oblige the tribes to provide information about the theoretical return of slot machines in their casinos.
+As we mentioned in the first part of the article, the law does not require the tribes to disclose the theoretical return of slot machines in their casinos.
 However, it requires a minimum payback of 75%.
 Thus, any information on the Detroit casinos is also absent.

 Montana

 In Montana, bar owners can install up to twenty video poker, bingo, or keno machines.
-They give checks to cash out winnings, and the maximum bet is two dollars.
-You can win up to eight hundred dollars per round.
+They offer checks to cash out winnings, and the maximum bet is $2.
+You can win up to $800 per round.
 The minimum return must be 80%.

-In addition, the state has seven casinos belonging to indigenous communities.
-They may have slot machines with bets of up to five dollars and a payout of up to a thousand.
+Additionally, the state has seven casinos owned by indigenous communities.
+They may have slot machines with bets of up to $5 and a payout of up to $1,000.

 New Jersey

-The Gaming Commission of New Jersey regularly publishes data on the average return in casino games located in the state.
+The New Jersey Gaming Commission regularly publishes data on the average return in casino games located within the state.
 According to the latest report, it varies from 89.3% to 91.7%.

 New York

 In New York State, there are ten Indian casinos.
-They traditionally do not provide information on the theoretical return of their video slots.
-Since 2001 slot machines at racetracks are also allowed.
+They typically do not disclose the theoretical return of their video slots.
+Since 2001, slot machines at racetracks have also been allowed.
 Their payback is a little more than 90%.

 New Mexico

-New Mexico has several Indian casinos offering customers various slot machines and table games.
+New Mexico has several Indian casinos offering customers a variety of slot machines and table games.
 Their return must be at least 80%.
 Video slots can also be installed on the racetracks and in the clubs.
 Their return is set at the minimum level of 80% and can reach a maximum of 96%.
 In this case, there is also no actual data.

 North Carolina